Stuycs-K/final-project-5-lee-jared-liu-zachary/WORKLOG.md

 Test runs of the game, fixed minor bugs like selecting outside card range, displaying cards fixed for # of players other than 4
 Some tweaks with decoration and text formatting

+### 6/3

+Created a Screens class to manage the different screens
+Created methods for a start screen and loading screen Updated methods to select # of players at start of game

 ## GROUP MEMBER 2

 ### 5/22